Vaziria/tonnage/doc/masternode-setup.md

 <b><u>Opening the proper Port on Firewall</u></b><br><br>

 It is necessary for other clients to talk to your masternode for it to be rewarded and cosidered Enabled.
-open the firewall on your VPS by entering command:<br>
+Open the firewall on your VPS by entering command:<br>

 ufw allow 33333
 <br><br>
-If you have your linux server behind a router a router you will have to forward port 33333 to your linux server
+If you have your linux server behind a router you will have to forward port 33333 to your linux server
 <br><br>

-<b><u>Gathering Additional Information Neeeded for .conf Files</u></b><br><br>
+<b><u>Gathering Additional Information Needed for .conf Files</u></b><br><br>
 You will need to obtain you public IP address as well as decide on a user name and password for your masternode.
 Accomplish this by:<br><br>
 a.
 Access your VPS and type command
 <br><br>